(Updated as at 25 September 2020)

 We have introduced greater work from home measures and increased infrastructure and technology that enables our remote and office-based teams to manage priorities according to client and community activity and to support any unscheduled personal or carer needs.

 Many Rivers’ COVID-19 Register records potential changes in employees’ health and retains all CEO communication to colleagues.
 COVID-19 remains a topic of discussion and reflection in team meetings and in preparation for essential meetings with clients and communities.
 The Plan speaks to key considerations for our people (remote and office based) and our client and communities.

 How are we implementing the COVID-19 Client and Community Engagement Plan?

-- Monitor and reflect on own self, health and general wellbeing; stay home if you are unwell and seek medical attention
+- Monitor and reflect on own self, health and general wellbeing; stay home if unwell and seek medical attention

-- Office based colleagues are to observe and follow revised hygiene practises and updated office procedures th
+- Office based colleagues observe and follow revised hygiene practises and updated office procedures

 - No face-face client or referrer meetings are permitted if the team member has been in contact with a confirmed case of COVID-19 or has been in contact with a recently returned traveller; 14-day self-isolation measure must follow, and this circumstance must be reported to the Team Leader

-- Check the advice from the authorities in the community of the region where you plan to travel and follow Plans and instructions and any Government directives
+- Check the advice from the authorities in the community of the region where travel is planned and follow the Plans and any Government directives

 - Prepare an agenda/points of discussion for the meeting to ensure meeting is run efficiently and to limit meeting time to requirement; consider emailing meeting information (where possible) ahead of the meeting to enable reading time for the participant/s